Skip Ellis Early Career Award

 - Nominee’s Biographical Sketch/CV

 - 3 Supporting Letters – Nominator will provide the supporters’ emails when submitting the nomination.
-Supporters will receive an email with instructions to upload the letters through a secure portal.
+Supporters will receive an email with instructions to upload the letters through a secure portal (The supporting letters must be submitted by three other individuals who support the nomination other than the nominator).

 This annual award is given to a woman in computer science and/or engineering who has made significant contributions in research, or her profession, and especially in outreach to women.
 This award recognizes work in areas of academia and industry/government research labs that has had a positive and significant impact on advancing women and diversity in the computing research community.
 The award is targeted at women that are relatively early in their careers.
 Nominations are due each year on February 15.